ionic-team/ionic-site/docs/v2/components/index.md

 The `<ion-menu>`s bound `[content]` property gets a [reference](https://angular.io/docs/ts/latest/guide/user-input.html#local-variables) to the `<ion-nav>` in order to listen for drag events on the main content so it knows when to open/close.

-Then in our [@App](../api/config/App/) component we have two buttons with click handlers that navigate to a new root view:
+Then in our [@App](../api/config/App/) component we have two buttons with click handlers that navigate to a new root page:

 ```typescript
 import {LoginPage} from 'login';